Family and Friends

 - My son/daughter has a disability, can they study abroad?

-The Study Abroad Office at CIE makes every effort to assure that students with disabilities can participate successfully in study abroad programs.
+The Study Abroad Office at CIE makes every effort to ensure that students with disabilities can participate successfully in study abroad programs.
 Please be aware that we cannot guarantee that facilities and/or support services will be available at each location abroad in the same range and quality as on the UNC campus.
 We cannot alter architecture, transportation, or laws in other countries.
 We can, however, encourage students with disabilities to meet with our staff to discuss accommodation needs and identify appropriate sites overseas.
 Our office can work with each student in order to identify support system needs and discuss the availability of accommodations abroad.
-Students are encouraged to consider an affiliated study abroad program over an exchange program as affiliated programs are typically able to accomodate needs more easily.
+Students are encouraged to consider an affiliated study abroad program over an exchange program as affiliated programs are typically able to accommodate needs more easily.

 - What can I do before my child goes abroad to prepare?

 Take time to sit down and discuss the plans you and your son/daughter have for his/her time abroad.
 Discuss the program dates and any traveling they plan to do before, during, or after.
 If you are handling UNC affairs while your son/daughter is away, make sure to determine important dates and procedures.
 The same holds for any banking, taxes, or other financial matters you may be taking care of while s/he is away.